 Metadata is, in the general sense, data about data.
 SEO (Search Engine Optimisation) metadata is information that is not shown directly within a page but is available to search engines.
-For more information about Search Engine Optimisation, see the SEO Guide on our resources page or Moz’s comprehensive Beginner’s Guide To SEO.
+For more information about Search Engine Optimisation, see the SEO Guide on our support site or Moz’s comprehensive Beginner’s Guide To SEO.

 To edit the metadata for a page, go into edit mode on the page whose metadata you want to edit, and move the mouse over the Metadata button on the toolbar, as shown in figure 1.
 When the mouse is over the button, a panel appears with a traffic light display showing whether the page title and description are a good length.

 Click the button to open the metadata window, as shown in figure 2.

 The metadata window lets you change the following metadata:

 As you change the title and description their current lengths are displayed below the fields, with a note if they are too short or too long.
 Click OK to save the changes to the metadata and return to the page.
 Click Cancel to return to the page without changing the metadata.